anantn/anantn.github.io/_posts/2023/2023-04-07-sd-lora-finetuning.md

 </div>
 </div>

 Both these optimizers work best with a high network rank, and an alpha equal to rank.
 However, it seems that optimal settings for these two optimizers require a lot more training steps than a classic `AdamW8bit` optimizer would.
-This makes a 10-minute training run into a 20 or 30-minute operation, and I just couldn't justify the additional time relative the quality improvement.
+This makes a 10-minute training run into a 20 or 30-minute operation, and I just couldn't justify the additional time relative to the quality improvement.

 It's very likely I am missing something though.
 If you have any insights on getting better results from these optimizers, please share them in the comments!
-If you want to try these out, keep the following caveats in mind:
+If you want to try either of these optimizers out, keep the following caveats in mind:

 #### DAdaptation